codefresh-io/docs.codefresh.io/_docs/installation/codefresh-runner.md

 ### Migrating existing installations
+You need to migrate existing CLI- and Helm-based installations of the Codefresh Runner to the new Helm installation.

+* CLI installations
+  Uninstall the existing Runner installation, and reinstall the latest Helm version.

+* Helm installations
-Based on the chart version of the Runner, from 3.x or higher, you need to migrate existing CLI- and Helm-based installations to the latest chart version.
+  Based on the chart version of the Runner installed, from 3.x or higher, you need to migrate the existing Helm chart to the latest version.

-To customize the Helm chart, see [Chart Configuration](https://artifacthub.io/packages/helm/codefresh-runner/cf-runtime#chart-configuration){:target+"\_blank"} on ArtifactHub.
+  For Helm chart customization, see [Chart Configuration](https://artifacthub.io/packages/helm/codefresh-runner/cf-runtime#chart-configuration){:target+"\_blank"} on ArtifactHub.

-The necessary instructions per chart version are described in the [Upgrade Chart section](https://artifacthub.io/packages/helm/codefresh-runner/cf-runtime#upgrade-chart){:target+"\_blank"}, also on ArtifactHub.
+  For upgrade instructions per chart version, see the [Upgrade Chart section](https://artifacthub.io/packages/helm/codefresh-runner/cf-runtime#upgrade-chart){:target+"\_blank"}, also on ArtifactHub.

 If you need help, please reach out to Codefresh support.